If your website features videos or other prerecorded media that include audio, WCAG 1.2.2 applies to you.

 Add Captions to Videos

-Depending on how your video is delivered:
+The methods used for adding captions may vary depending on how your video is delivered:

 Hosted on Your Website